misterblack1/trs80-diagnosticrom/README.md

 - For example, if your second 16K bank (locations `$8000-$BFFF`) have bits 5 and 3 bad, the following tones will play:
 	- MID(long) MID(long) (pause) HI HI **low** HI **low** HI HI HI
 - If _only_ bit 6 of VRAM is bad, the diagnostic will further test to see if bit 6 is "faked" as the NOR of bits 5 and 7.
-	- If it is, you will not hear a beep code because the ROM identifies this as the normal 7-bit VRAM in a stock Model 1 machine.
+	- If it is, you will not hear a beep code because the ROM identifies this as the normal 7-bit VRAM in a stock Model I machine.
 	- If bit 6 of VRAM is not consistently the NOR of bits 5 and 6, the screen will be filled with copies of the character set, and the error will be repeatedly reported as tones (HI&nbsp;**low**&nbsp;HI&nbsp;HI&nbsp;HI&nbsp;HI&nbsp;HI&nbsp;HI, identifying bad bit 6).

-# Running this diagnostic ROM on a TRS-80 Model 2
+# Running this diagnostic ROM on a TRS-80 Model II

+***WARNING***: **You use this ROM (or really, do any troubleshooting inside a Model II or its derivatives) at your own risk!***

+The CRT on the Model II (and all of the "Big Tandy" machines that use a 6845 CRT Controller chip) are susceptible to damage if they are powered on and run without a valid signal from the video controller board.
+It is ***imperative*** that you are careful to connect all of the video-related cables properly.
+Also, while we have tested this ROM to program the CRTC correctly, if your EPROM chip is not programmed successfully or not inserted into the ROM socket correctly such that no ROM code runs, your CRT may be damaged!
+Even if you are sure everything has been prepared correctly, make sure you are ready to cut power if you hear strange sounds from the CRT or anything doesn't seem right.
+The technial manuals suggest that you have roughly ***3 seconds*** to cut power before there is risk of damage to the CRT.

 _This section to be completed._

-**Warning: This code is still untested on real Model 2 hardware.
-DO NOT USE THIS CODE YET.
-We still need to confirm that the CRTC is initialized properly and will not damage your Model II's CRT, yoke, or analog circuitry.**
 ## Other troubleshooting notes

 - On the Model 3, you **must** have a working connection between JP2A and JP2B to run this diagnostic.
 Both the cassette port (for audio output) and the video subsystem is accessed by the CPU via this interconnect.
 Bits 0 and 1 of this interconnection are needed for the cassette port audio, but all 8 bits are required for video to work.
 - You do not need the interconnect between JP1A and JP1B.
 This is used by only the floppy and serial board.
 The system will operate fine without the interconnect, but you will not be able to use the floppy or serial port.
 - On the Model 3, the cassette port output is the pin closest to the keyboard connector (Connector J3).
-On the Model 1, you can either clip a test lead onto the cassette port, or use the cassette DIN cable to get audio output.
+On the Model I, you can either clip a test lead onto the cassette port, or use the cassette DIN cable to get audio output.
 - You do not need any DRAM installed in the machine for the diagnostic to run.
 If you have good working VRAM but no working DRAM, you should see the DRAM tests run, and all banks will come back as bad.
 - Keep in mind a stuck or bad DRAM bus transceiver can trash the entire bus, causing the VRAM test to also fail.
 - You do not need the keyboard connected for the system to run the diagnostic.
 The keyboard is not used during the test at all.